SimOgaard/SpetsDev/README.md

 add snap to grid to sprite billboard shader so that the pixel streatch gets removed (https://cdn.discordapp.com/attachments/884159095500836914/991072980572442664/unknown.png)

-multiple meshes get different world centers so they snap independent of eachothers. this can create flickering/inconsistent models when moving. look to player body capsule and head cube
+multiple meshes get different world centers so they snap independent of eachothers. this can create flickering/inconsistent models when moving. look to player body capsule and head cube. this could be fixed by having a script on each static child, that on initilization, snaps the child in local space.

 varför behöver vi pixelsPerUnit3 och unitsPerPixelWorld3?